abisop/nuttx-docs/en/components/drivers/special/sensors/sensors_uorb.md

 ### **Lower Half Structure**

-This structure serves as a bridge between the sensor driver's upper half and lower half.
+This structure serves as a bridge between the sensor driver\'s upper half and lower half.
 Both the upper half and lower half populate this structure, with the lower half responsible for synchronizing configuration information and the upper half for exposing data reporting interfaces.